nrfconnect/sdk-nrf/samples/nrf9160/http_update/application_update/README.rst

    :header: heading
    :rows: nrf9160dk_nrf9160_ns

-The sample also requires a signed firmware image that is available for download from an HTTP server.
+The sample also requires two signed firmware images that have to be available for download from an HTTP server.
-This image is automatically generated when building the application.

-.. include:: /includes/spm.txt
+The images are generated automatically when building the sample, but you must upload them to a server and configure the location from where they can be downloaded.

 Building and running
 ********************